yazur-garg/Daily-News/working_agreement.md

     -	Set internal deadlines prior to the official deadline so that the project can be completed on-time.
     -	If anyone cannot complete their parts, they should tell the group beforehand.
 So that, others will help them to solve the problem and meet the deadline on-time.

+3. The coding style and pattern:
+    - Use meaningful variable names:
+        - don't use single letter variable names except for something like a loop counter.
+        - don't use the variable name flag.
+This is as meaningless as x. especially bad if you have flag1, flag2, etc.
+    - Use Camel case for variable and function names(lower case first letter, and lower case in general, upper case first letter of each word other than first).
+    - For curly braces place the brace in a new line.
+        ```c++
+        for(...)
+        {
+            ...
+        }
+        ```
+    - Use proper indentation for each block of code, so that the code is easily readable.
+    - Declare each variable in a new line.

 ### Team Participation

 1. Strategies to ensure cooperation and equal distribution of tasks: